riceissa/breathing/doc.md

 a note for breathing experts: if you're wondering what the philosophy of this document is in a few words, check out the [Breathing synthesis] section.
 In short, my philosophy is the "Buteyko method" + the "Alexander Technique" + capnometry biofeedback, with the first two terms in quotes because I'm sort of doing my own bastardized versions of them, and wouldn't want to claim I am propagating the "real thing".
 If you don't know what any of the three terms mean, don't worry!
 They will all be explained in the course of this document.

 i think a lot of resources are needlessly general, to the point where the reader has to do a lot of work to figure out which parts to ignore and which parts to follow. trying to satisfy everyone by writing super generally means everyone gets a decent but not great experience. so i'm solving this problem by writing for an extremely specific audience: people like my past self. this will make the document useless or only tangentially relevant to a lot of people, but for the intended audience, it will be _exactly_ what they need. i'll try to make this document a self-contained do-it-yourself guide on how to overcome shortness of breath. many other guides don't try to be self-contained; they link out to other things that you can try, or otherwise make you hunt down references or jump through hoops to get them. a printed version of this document, without any internet connection, hopefully with access to a capnometer, and about 2 months (half that if you can already breathe through your nose) should suffice to fix air hunger.

+my intention is also not to turn you into some sort of superhuman breathing guru, or cure all your health problems, or whatever. there's only one goal, and it's to completely eliminate air hunger. i think, if you feel inspired by this document and want to go beyond by practicing more advanced buteyko exercises using other sources, that's a fine thing to do! but this document is limited in scope. it only has the modest goal of fixing the air hunger/shortness of breath and doing so in the safest manner possible.

 ## Warning/disclaimer and disclosures